-Note: FlashCopy is not supported on the FAStT600 that is running firmware version 5.3x.xx.xx.
+- 1. FlashCopy is not supported on a FAStT600 that is running firmware version 5.33.xx.xx. - 2.
+Making a FlashCopy of a "Dynamic Disk" type of logical drive is not supported on Windows operating systems.

 Enabling FlashCopy

 To enable FlashCopy, you must perform the following tasks in the following order: